 During interims and the summer quarter, the Library does not provide an all night study space.

 If you are in Regenstein at closing, simply make your way to the 1st Floor.
 You may be required to show your UChicago Card to the all-night study attendant to verify your right to access the space.

 Please note that after closing, you cannot access any other area within Regenstein.
 Please make certain that all of your belongings are on the 1st floor at closing.

-To be admitted to the all night study space after closing, ring one of Regenstein's outside doorbells (both the east and south entrances have doorbells).
+To be admitted to the all night study space after closing, use the south entrance and ring the outside doorbell to the right of the revolving doors.
 Show your UChicago Card to the building's entry control attendant to be admitted.
 You will then need to tap your UChicago Card at the main entrance turnstile as usual.

 Using the All Night Study Space

 Patrons using the All Night Study space are expected to follow all Library policies, including the food & drink policy.
 The Ex Libris cafe seating area is available during all night study hours for eating meals and messy or smelly foods.
 Vending machines with snacks and drinks are also available in Ex Libris during all-night study hours.